BrandonTruter/marvel-promoter/README.md

   ./bin/webpack-dev-server
   ```

-- Running all the tests
+- Run the rspec tests:

       rspec spec

 Once your servers are up and running you can open `localhost:3000` in the browser and should see the following: